Table of Contents

 Hemophilia: A Rare Genetic Disease

-History shows that even in the distant past, people have suffered from hemophilia.
-Some stories about abnormally bleeding children go back to the 5th century.
-Especially the European royalty and many other dynasties seem to have suffered from hereditary coagulation disorders.
+The history of hemophilia dates back to the 5th century AD.
+In fact, the European royalty and many other dynasties appear to have suffered from hereditary coagulation disorders.

-The reason for this might be because the familial preferences regarding marriage and procreation did not occur to anyone for a long time.
-Instead, hemophilia was branded as the “royal disease”.
+The factors contributing to the historical origins may be attributed to familial preferences regarding marriage and procreation, which did not occur until recently.
+Instead, hemophilia was branded as the ‘royal disease’.
 The most prominent examples can be found among the British Royal family and the Russian Tsarist dynasty.
-The genetic bridge between these two “bleeder” families was through a granddaughter of Queen Victoria of the United Kingdom, who married Tsar Nicholas II.
+The genetic bridge linking the 2 ‘bleeder’ families was formed by a granddaughter of Queen Victoria of the United Kingdom, who married Tsar Nicholas II.

-There are two distinct forms of hemophilia: type A and type B. According to the World Federation of Hemophilia; 1 in 10,000 patients are affected by type A whereas only 1 in 50,000 patients suffer from type B. It is estimated that 400,000 people have hemophilia worldwide.
-This indicates that this disease is one of the rarer hereditary diseases.
+There are 2 distinct forms of hemophilia: type A and type B. According to the World Federation of Hemophilia, type A hemophilia affects one person in every 10,000 patients whereas type B affects only 1 in 50,000 patients.
+It is estimated that nearly 400,000 individuals manifest hemophilia worldwide, indicating the rarity of this hereditary disorder.

 Etiology and Pathophysiology of Hemophilia